tareknaser/Todo-list/README.md

-# ToDo-List
+# Todo list

 ### Overview

-ToDo-List is an easy to use web application for dealing with daily tasks.
+Todo list is an easy-to-use web application for dealing with daily tasks.
 The application consists of only one page which the user interact with using a couple of forms.
 It offers multiple lists with various tasks.
 - Project Link: [https://github.com/tareknaser360/ToDo-List](https://github.com/tareknaser360/ToDo-List)